Elinvar

 Elinvar is a nickel–iron–chromium alloy notable for having a modulus of elasticity which does not change much with temperature changes.

 Metal

 The name is a contraction of the French élasticité invariable ('invariable elasticity').
 It was invented by Charles Édouard Guillaume, a Swiss physicist who also invented Invar, another alloy of nickel and iron with very low thermal expansion.
-Guillaume won the 1920 Nobel Prize in Physics for these discoveries, which shows how important these alloys were for scientific instruments.
+Guillaume won the 1920 Nobel Prize in Physics for these discoveries, which show how important these alloys were for scientific instruments.

 Elinvar originally consisted of 52% iron, 36% nickel, and 12% chromium.
 It is almost non-magnetic, and corrosion resistant.